Hypothyroidism (Underactive Thyroid)

-Hashimoto’s disease is the most common cause of hypothyroidism.
-Hashimoto’s disease is an autoimmune disorder.
+Hashimoto’s disease, an autoimmune disorder, is the most common cause of hypothyroidism.
 With this disease, your immune system attacks the thyroid.
 The thyroid becomes inflamed and can’t make enough thyroid hormones.

-Thyroiditis is inflammation of your thyroid that causes stored thyroid hormone to leak out of your thyroid gland.
-At first, the leakage increases hormone levels in the blood, leading to hyperthyroidism, a condition in which thyroid hormone levels are too high.
-The hyperthyroidism may last for up to 3 months, after which your thyroid may become underactive.
-The resulting hypothyroidism usually lasts 12 to 18 months, but sometimes is permanent.
+Thyroiditis, an inflammation of your thyroid, causes stored thyroid hormone to leak out of your thyroid gland.
+At first, the leakage increases your blood’s hormone levels, leading to thyrotoxicosis, a condition in which thyroid hormone levels are too high.
+The thyrotoxicosis may last for many months.
+After that, your thyroid may become underactive and, over time, the condition may become permanent, requiring thyroid hormone replacement.

-- Postpartum thyroiditis.
-This type of thyroiditis develops after a woman gives birth.
+- Postpartum thyroiditis develops after a woman gives birth.

-- Silent thyroiditis.
-This type of thyroiditis is called “silent” because it is painless, even though your thyroid may be enlarged.
-Experts think silent thyroiditis is probably an autoimmune condition.
+- Silent thyroiditis is painless, even though your thyroid may be enlarged.
+Experts think it is probably an autoimmune condition.

-Some babies are born with a thyroid that is not fully developed or does not function properly.
+Some babies are born with a thyroid that is not fully developed or does not work properly.
 If untreated, congenital hypothyroidism can lead to intellectual disability and growth failure—when a baby doesn’t grow as expected.
-Early treatment can prevent these problems, which is why most newborns in the United States are tested for hypothyroidism.
+Early treatment can prevent these problems.
+That’s why most newborns in the United States are tested for hypothyroidism.

 Surgical removal of part or all of the thyroid

-When surgeons remove part of the thyroid, the remaining part may produce normal amounts of thyroid hormone, but some people who have this surgery develop hypothyroidism.
-Removal of the entire thyroid always results in hypothyroidism.
+When surgeons remove part of the thyroid, the remaining part may produce normal amounts of thyroid hormone.
+But some people who have this surgery may develop hypothyroidism.
+Removing the entire thyroid always results in hypothyroidism.

 Surgeons may remove part or all of the thyroid as a treatment for